TaitoUnited/taito-cli/docs/plugins.md

 # Plugins

-This page describes all the plugins that are bundled with taito-cli by default.
-You may find more plugins by browsing taito-cli [extensions](extensions.md).
+This page describes all the plugins that are bundled with Taito CLI by default.
+You may find more plugins by browsing Taito CLI [extensions](extensions.md).

 ## Application control